FredKSchott/pika-pack-builders/packages/plugin-build-types/README.md

 # @pika/plugin-build-types

 > A [@pika/pack](https://github.com/pikapkg/pack) build plugin.
-> Adds TypeScript type definitions to your package build.
+> Automatically adds TypeScript type definitions to your package build.

+*Note: This plugin is not needed if you are already writing TypeScript and using the [ts-standard-pkg](/packages/plugin-ts-standard-pkg) plugin.*

 ## Install